 Whale Alert: Real-Time Transfer Alerts

-Whale Alert is a well-known real-time transaction monitor covering major chains such as Bitcoin, Ethereum, Ripple, and more to flag large value transfers.
+Whale Alert is a real-time transaction monitor that focuses on large-value transfers across major networks such as Bitcoin, Ethereum, and Ripple.

-Think of it as an early-warning radar: it pings you when big amounts move between wallets and exchanges, often tagging known addresses.
+It functions like a high-speed early-warning system, notifying you when sizeable amounts move between wallets and exchanges and sometimes tagging known addresses.

-Its edge is speed and simplicity—it surfaces the what and where in seconds so you can decide which transactions deserve deeper analysis.
+Its strength is speed and straightforward interpretation: you can quickly decide which transfers deserve deeper investigation.

 Top Features: